Medford Premise Liability Attorneys

 • An unlit ATM machine where robberies have already taken place (bank may be liable).

 Insurance companies are skilled at ambushing injury victims.
 For example, an out-of-state tire vendor poorly stacked a dozen truck tires in a store.
 The stack fell and broke a man’s back.
 The man did all he could to heal but was left walking bent over at the waist; he lost his job, his home, his health, and his bright future.
-Then through underhanded tricks at court, the insurance company cut his case in half.
+Through underhanded tricks in court, the insurance company cut his case in half.
 The man left the court room bent from his injuries, and broken in spirit knowing he’d just lost his one chance to get a fair shake.
 Don’t let this kind of abuse happen to you.

 BEWARE — POSSIBLE SHORT-DEADLINE ALERT: If your landlord owned or controlled the property containing the unreasonably dangerous condition where you got hurt, then you have a shorter than normal deadline–usually within one year–to avail yourself of additional advantages under the law (the Oregon Landlord-Tenant Act).
 There are exceptions that can extend that deadline, but don’t take the risk.
 File your notice early!*